marnikdenouden/ISBEP-WebApp/README.md

 Web application for the Innovation Space Bachelor End Project (ISBEP)

 # Custom HTML elements
-Custom HTML elements in this repository allow robot data to be dynamically displayed in a web app interface.
+Custom HTML elements in this repository allow robot data received from the [ISBEP-Server](https://github.com/marnikdenouden/ISBEP-Server) to be dynamically displayed in a web app interface.
 The scripts are easily added and integrated into existing displays, as is shown with the [example web app](#example-webapp) in this repository.
 The custom elements are fully writen in pure javascript and do not require any additional frameworks, thus allowing them to be integrated directly into any HTML site.

 <details><summary>Data-Receiver</summary>
 <br><blockquote>